YusufEmirCosar/LAR/README.md

 Terrain preparation is latest-only on a dedicated CPU thread.
 It lazily opens only addressed cells, bounds terrain caching by both 24 entries and 128 MiB, and builds a 20–60 km half-extent patch using level-aware sample spacing with a 257-by-257 mesh cap.
-The water-mask cache remains capped at 24 entries.
+The adaptive land mask is a bounded 256–2,048-pixel R8 raster and is omitted for uniform land/water patches.
 The patch is reused until the aircraft moves beyond 35% of its radius; OpenGL upload still occurs only in the widget's active context.
 DT0 is nominally coarse terrain (roughly kilometre-scale), while DT1/DT2 improve sampled detail within the mesh cap rather than forcing every source post onto the GPU.